 Normally a partial CGT exemption applies where a taxpayer has resided in the property for part of the ownership period, however the full CGT exemption extends to situations where the taxpayer is/has been ‘absent’ from their main residence subject to the following criteria:

 - The owner of the property established the property as their main residence as soon as practical after purchasing, and

 - The owner does not treat any other property as their main residence during the relevant period, and

 - The period of absence is less than 6 years if the property is used to produce income during their absence, or if the property is not used to produce income during their absence the exemption can continue indefinitely.

-Adviser tip: Even the ‘standard’ rules relating to the main residence CGT exemption, particularly the application of the absence provision are quite complex.
-If you are unfamiliar with the area of the tax system or would like a refresher, this link to the ATO explains in more detail.
+Adviser tip: Even the ‘standard’ rules relating to the main residence CGT exemption, particularly the application of the absence provision can be quite complex.
+If you are unfamiliar with the area of the tax system or would like a refresher, the ATO explains in more detail here.

 What is the change?

 From 1 July 2020, even if the requirements relating to the 6 year/indefinite absence provision outlined above are satisfied, those who sell their main residence whilst a foreign resident will not be eligible to claim the main residence CGT exemption.

 In such situations, the individual will not even be eligible for a partial exemption for the period they resided in the residence.